shisoderohan49/Salesforce-Common-Things/README.md

 ## lwc:spread - Spread Properties on Child Components

-The `lwc:spread` directive accepts one oject
+The `lwc:spread` directive accepts one object.<br>
-Use an object with key-value pairs, where the keys are property names
+Use an object with key-value pairs, where the keys are property names.

 App Component
 ```